bassguitarbill/potential-nemesis/README.md

 * backgrounds, layered, with different levels of parallax
 * midgrounds (not a word?) where things can move and collide
 * foregrounds, also with parallax, or perhaps the fabled reverse parallax

+The name **Potential Nemesis** was chosen randomly by Github's name generator.
+I thought it was cool so I went with it.